Nest Stays

 Canopy tours, commonly called ziplines, are the signature adventure activity in Costa Rica.
 The Central Pacific region offers some of the best because you get jungle canopy views combined with ocean vistas on certain courses.
 Most tours run on a series of cables between platforms built on trees or towers, with guides at each end to catch you.

 The typical canopy tour includes 8 to 15 platforms, depending on the operator.
-You’ll wear a harness that connects to a pulley system, and your guide controls your speed.
+You will wear a harness that connects to a pulley system, and your guide controls your speed.
 First-timers are welcome at most operations.
 The experience ranges from a gentle glide through the treetops to faster, longer cables that give you a genuine adrenaline moment.

 Pricing

-Who It’s Best For
+Who It Is Best For

 If you have a fear of heights, canopy tours can be empowering or miserable, depending on how you handle it.
 The guides are used to nervous first-timers and will talk you through every step.